dart-lang/mockito/test/example/iss/README.md

       Point<double> london = new Point(51.5073, -0.1277);
       Point<double> mtv = new Point(37.389444, -122.081944);
       IssLocator locator = new MockIssLocator();
-      when(locator.currentPosition).thenReturn(london);
+      // London should not be visible from Mountain View. when(locator.currentPosition).thenReturn(london);

       var spotter = new IssSpotter(locator, mtv);